alterNERDtive/VoiceAttack-profiles/docs/SpanshAttack.md

 ## Importing the Profile ##

-When importing the prifle, be sure to
+When importing the profile, be sure to

 * Run the startup command.
 You will need to have a startup command in your profile (= one that is run on profile loading) and call `SpanshAttack.startup`